domZippilli/gcs-inventory-loader/README.md

 gcs_inventory listen
 ```

-You can rely upon the message retention of PubSub subscriptions to run this job on a scheduled basis to true-up your inventory.
+You can rely upon the message retention of PubSub subscriptions to run this job on a scheduled basis to true-up your inventory, or just keep this utility running 24/7.
+If you have a very high rate of change, it is safe to run multiple listeners.

 Note that deletes will be recorded by the addition of a timeDeleted value.